vsch/laravel-translation-manager/readme.md

 - only Yandex assisted translations are implemented.
 Google translate was not used since it has no free option.
 However it is a simple change in the translator.js file to handle alternate translation engines.
 I will be making a configurable item in the future.

-- Mismatched translations dashboard view assumes that English version of the translations is always correct and the other languages should have the same translations for different group/key combinations whose English texts match.
-For example if English messages.test1 = 'Test' and messages.test2 = 'Test' then for other languages the translations for these two keys will be flagged as a mismatch if they are not the same.
-This was an idiosyncrasy of the project for which this module was developed and if you find it useful then set config option `mismatch_enabled` to true to see the mismatched translations dashboard.

 - key operations that allow creating new keys and also keys permuted by suffixes, moving, copying, deleting keys are a bit of a kludge.
 I am planning to rework the web interface to make these cleaner.
 However, if you desperately need these to save a lot of typing and editing, the current version will do the trick.

 - Create a Laravel 5 compatible branch.

-- web interface needs a way of limiting which locales get loaded and displayed for systems that have a lot of supported locales with a lot of translations, otherwise the resulting page load time is too long.
-It would be best to limit number of active locales to a user selectable list.
-Then use this list to limit all processing including the dashboard view.

 Suggestions and priority requests are welcome. :)